berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 If GLX RGBA is not in attrib list then the returned visual will be PseudoColor or StaticColor.
-If all other attributes are equivalent then a PseudoColor visual will be chosen in preference to a StaticColor vi- sual.
+If all other attributes are equivalent then a PseudoColor visual will be chosen in preference to a StaticColor visual.

 If an attribute is not specified in attrib list, then the default value is used.
 See Table 2 for a list of defaults.

-Default specifications are superseded by the attributes included in at- trib list.
-Integer attributes are immediately followed by the correspond- ing desired value.
+Default specifications are superseded by the attributes included in attrib list.
+Integer attributes are immediately followed by the corresponding desired value.
 Boolean attributes appearing in attrib list have an implicit True value; such attributes are never followed by an explicit True or False value.
 The list is terminated with None.